 - The (Nontraditional) College Student’s Guide to Mindfulness from Purdue University Global

-- Koru Mindfulness: Koru Mindfulness was developed over the course of 10 years by practitioners at Duke University.
 This evidence-based curriculum teaches mindfulness, meditation, and stress management in ways you can integrate into your busy life.
-Studies suggest that Koru training leads to significant well-being benefits, such as better sleep, less perceived stress, and more self-compassion.
+Studies suggest that the training leads to significant well-being benefits, such as better sleep, less perceived stress, and more self-compassion.